Table of Contents

 - Disease of neoplastic leukocytes

-- Predominance of immature forms, especially blasts (myeloblasts or lymphoblasts) — disease defined > 20 % blasts in the bone marrow
+- Predominance of immature forms, especially blasts (myeloblasts or lymphoblasts) — disease defined by > 20 % blasts in the bone marrow

 - Chromosomal abnormalities (e.g., Down Syndrome)